mesonbuild/meson/docs/markdown/Contributing.md

 project tests.
 To run all tests, execute `./run_tests.py`.
 Unit tests can be run with `./run_unittests.py` and project tests with `./run_project_tests.py`.

+Subsets of project tests can be selected with `./run_project_tests.py --only` option.
+This can save a great deal of time when only a certain part of Meson is being tested.
+For example, a useful and easy contribution to Meson is making sure the full set of compilers is supported.
+One could for example test various Fortran compilers by setting `FC=ifort` or `FC=flang` or similar with `./run_project_test.py --only fortran`.
+Some families of tests require a particular backend to run.
+For example, all the CUDA project tests run and pass on Windows via `./run_project_tests.py --only cuda --backend ninja`

 Each project test is a standalone project that can be compiled on its own.
 They are all in `test cases` subdirectory.
 The simplest way to